Iron Deficiency Anemia

 Some of the causes of iron deficiency include:

-- Chronic bleeding—if bleeding is excessive over a period of the time (chronic), the body's stored iron is gradually depleted and, as a result, the body cannot produce enough hemoglobin and red blood cells to replace what is lost.
+- Chronic bleeding—if bleeding is excessive over a period of the time (chronic), the body's stored iron is gradually depleted and, as a result, the body cannot produce enough hemoglobin and red blood cells.
 In women, iron deficiency may be due to heavy menstrual periods or bleeding fibroids.
 In older women and in men, the bleeding is usually from disease of the intestines such as ulcers and cancer.

 - Dietary deficiency—iron deficiency may be due to a diet poor in iron.
-Meat, poulty, fish, and iron-fortified foods or dark leafy greens and certain beans are good sources of iron.
+Meat, poultry, fish, and iron-fortified foods or dark leafy greens and certain beans are good sources of iron.
 Children and pregnant or nursing women especially need more iron due to increased requirements.
 In pregnant women, lack of iron can lead to low birth weight babies and premature delivery.
-Women who are pregnant, or planning to become pregnant, routinely take iron supplements to prevent these complications.
+Women who are pregnant or planning to become pregnant routinely take iron supplements to prevent these complications.
 Newborns who are nursing from deficient mothers tend to have iron deficiency anemia as well.

 - Absorption problem—certain conditions affect the absorption of iron from food in the gastrointestinal (GI) tract and over time can result in anemia.
 These include celiac disease, Crohn disease, intestinal surgery such as gastric bypass, and reduced stomach acid from taking prescription medications.